-We spent 3 days in the region, making a great guide on where to eat and stay, plus things to do in the Eastern Townships.
+We did a 3 day trip in the region, making a great guide on where to eat and stay, plus things to do in the Eastern Townships.
 It’s a great way for a quick getaway or to spend a long weekend.

 Here’s a video overview of the guide, which will be covered in detail in the article:

 - Related: Haliburton Highlands, Ontario: 15 Places to Eat, Play and Stay

 - Read Also: 10 Best Sights in St. John’s, Newfoundland